 The Great Recovery was a project by the RSA working with Innovate UK which ran between 2012 and 2016.
 It looked at the challenges of waste and the opportunities of a circular economy through the lens of design.

-We question the systems of ‘take, make, waste’ manufacturing and provide practical, design-led solutions through our programme of events, resources and publications.
-Our aim is to pursue a more circular economy, and we explore challenges, investigate innovation gaps and incubate new partnerships in pursuit of this goal.
+The project questioned the system of ‘take, make, waste’ manufacturing and provided practical, design-led solutions through a programme of events, resources and publications.
+Its aim was to pursue a more circular economy, and to explore challenges, investigate innovation gaps and incubate new partnerships in pursuit of this goal.

 Our current linear model of manufacturing is throwing up major economic and environmental challenges.
-Risk to our supply chain is increasing, and the cost of materials is rising sharply, putting pressure on businesses to change.
-We need to shift towards more circular systems and good design thinking is pivotal to this transition.
+Risk to supply chains are increasing, and the cost of materials is increasingly volatile, putting pressure on business.
+In order to address these challenges and ensure that the future generations are secure we need to shift towards more circular systems and good design thinking is pivotal to this transition.

-In order to make this shift, designers need to consider the system as a whole rather than focus on individual components or products.
+In order to make this shift to a circular economy, designers need to consider the system as a whole rather than focus on individual components or products.
 True co-creation is crucial from those involved in these lifecycles: designers and material experts, manufacturers and resource managers, brands and retailers, consumers, policy makers and government, investors and academics all working together.

 The RSA will continue to promote and investigate the circular economy through its Economy, Enterprise and Manufacturing work, specifically through its work on the future of making.
 If you would like to find out more about this or to commission research from the RSA please get in touch with:

 The Great Recovery delivered many practical workshops and technical consultancy services.
 These services will continue to be delivered by through Useful Simple Projects so please get in touch with Sophie Thomas.

 For the latest news from Innovate UK visit their website.